jobleeyoui/oceanex-slanger/README.md

 ## Start the OceanEx Slanger in Docker environment

-The OceanEx slanger supports running in docker environment and such approach is already encapsulated in the make command.
+The OceanEx Slanger supports running in docker environment and such approach is already encapsulated in the make command.
 The dependent Redis docker image is also automatically downloaded and started.

 For the app key and app secret, please check `docker-compose.yaml` and modify as needed.